mikekitckchan/blockchain/introduction.md

 #### What is Single Trust Problem?

 In our real world, we are highly relied on a single authority to keep the world moving.
-For example, the bank acts as a single authority to verify how much money we have in our account, do we have authority to proceed the transaction etc. Imagine that if the bank's system fail and lost all the data, it would be a disaster to all of its customers, or even worse to the society.
+For example, bank acts as a single authority to verify how much money we have in our account, fund transfer authority etc. Imagine that if the bank's system fail and lost all the data, it would be a disaster to all of its customers, or even worse to the society.

 ## Features of Blockchain
 As mentioned earlier, blockchain is used to solve Single Trust Problem.
 But how?
-It is basically done by following features of blockchain
+It is basically done by following features of blockchain:

 #### Decentralized
-In blockchain, there is no one single authority
+In blockchain, there is no one single authority.
+Thus, blockchian system relies on participants to validate transactions and data of the network.
+These participants is what we call Validator.
+Larger amount of Validator and larger variety of the Validator, the system or network is more decentralized.

 #### Distributed Ledger
-One of the ways that blockchain used is keeping a ledger book at all participants' record.
-Taking bitcoin as example, each participant (or we call nodes in bitcoin) would keep a ledger book which showing balance of different accounts.
-If a transaction is made (or in other words, change in state), all nodes would update its balance at the same time.
-Also, each nodes would be participate to verify each transaction.
-This is decentralized.
+Distributed ledger means each validator would keeping a copy of ledger book.
+Taking bitcoin as example, each validator would keep a ledger book which showing balance of different accounts.
+If a transaction is made (or in other words, change in state), all validators would update its balance at the same time.
+Also, each validator would be participate to verify each transaction.

+#### Consensus
+In the world of blockchain, one of the way it need to tackle is how to reach a consensus from validators.
+Normally, there are a few ways as shown below:

+###### Proof of Stake (POS)
+This is the simpliest method for the system to reach a consensus.
+In simple words, validators would vote for a change of state (eg a transaction).
+If over half of the validators came into agreement, it is assumed that the network came into a consensus.
+However, in the world of blockchain, participating as a validator has little or no boundary.
+Thus, it would easy for attacker to register more than half of the validators of the network, attacker might able to validate untrue transaction himself ("51% attack").

+###### Proof of Work (POW)

 #### Immutable